metaparticle-io/package/python/README.md

 make building and deploying containers a seamless and idiomatic experience for developers.

-This is the implementation for Python.
+This is the implementation for Python (3.x, tested on 3.6.x).

 ## Introduction
 Metaparticle/Package simplifies and centralizes the task of